Skip to main content

 “Skills for life”

-The theme this year is “Skills for Life” reflecting on how apprenticeships can help individuals to develop the skills and knowledge required for a rewarding career and help businesses to develop a talented workforce that is equipped with skills for the future.
+We are proud to support National Apprenticeship Week, a week which encourages everyone to consider and celebrate how apprenticeships can help individuals to develop the skills and knowledge required for rewarding careers, and help businesses to develop a talented workforce that is equipped with skills for the future.

 Supporting SMEs by helping fund new apprentices